Overview of Crypto Adoption in Romania

 Technological Infrastructure

 Romania’s strong technological foundation plays a key role in the country’s growing crypto adoption.
-With nearly 88% of the population having access to high-speed internet, Romania boasts one of the highest internet penetration rates in Europe.
+With approximately 88% of the population having access to high-speed internet, Romania boasts one of the highest internet penetration rates in Europe.

-This digital connectivity is further supported by a highly functional IT sector, which is now one of the fastest-growing in the European Union.
 Additionally, Romania is well-known for its skilled tech workforce, with major cities like Bucharest, Cluj-Napoca, and Timișoara emerging as key tech hubs.
 These cities are fueling the country’s tech growth and, in turn, boosting interest in cryptocurrencies.

 Economic Factors